-- D

-Pon IIIation Increase

-I Op ulation III CI Casc

-Seasonal colony buildup; colony brood population growing rapidly and adult worker population increasing; Varroa mite population usually low but increasing; pre-honey flow supering of colonies.

-, , , , , , , , , , , , , , , , , , , , , Highly Effective Options: Apivar® Apiguard® or Api Life Var® MAQS® (formic acid) Drone brood removal Notes: Terminate Apivar® after 42 to 56 days of treatment, at least two weeks prior to adding supers.
-Terminate Apiguard® treatment before adding supers.
-Terminate Api Life Var® after two or three treatments (7-10 days each).
-Remove Api Life Var® tablets from the hive at least one month before harvesting honey or, if not using the colony for honey production, treat for full treatment period.
-It is legal to use MAQS® when storing honey.
-Strong, populous colonies tolerate drone brood removal two to three times.
-Moderately Effective Options: HopGuard® II Colony division Requeening using hygienic stock Basic sanitation Notes: The effectiveness of HopGuard® II has not been widely tested.
+Populatic on Increase Seasonal colony buildup; colony brood population grow Varroa mite population usually low but increasing; pre- Highly Effective Options: Apivar [®] Apiguard [®] , Thymovar [®] , or ApiLife Var® MAQS [®] (formic acid) Drone brood removal Notes: Apivar[®] must be terminated after a 42- to 56-day treatment period, two weeks prior to adding supers Apiguard[®] treatment must be terminated prior to adding supers.
+ApiLife Var[®] must be terminated after 2 or 3 treatments (7-10 days each).
+Remove ApiLife Var[®] tablets from the hive at least one month before harvesting honey.
+(If colonies are not used in honey production, use would be OK.)
+MAQS[TM] use is legally permitted when colonies are supered.
+Drone brood removal may be used 2-3 times on strong, populous colonies.
+Moderately Effective Options: HopGuard[®] II Colony division Requeening using hygienic stock Basic sanitation Notes: Hopguard[®] II effective on smaller colonies during buildup or following almond pollination service.
+It may help keep mites reduced during buildup but effectiveness needs to be confirmed.
 Dividing the colony during the Population Increase phase will most likely negatively affect surplus honey production.
 Hygienic queens are not always available.
 Basic sanitation may help reduce other stressors.
-Least Effective Options: Notes: A screen bottom board is marginally effective.
-There is little evidence that powdered sugar or mineral oil has any effect on mite populations.

-Population Peak

-Period of nectar flow and rental of colonies for pollination services; bee population (both adult & brood) at peak; mite populations increasing, nearing peak; often honey supers on colonies.

-populations increasing, nearing peak; often honey supers on colonies.
-Highly Effective Options: MAQS® Apivar® or Apiguard® or Api Life Var® (Use is permitted only if no supers are present or colonies are not producing honey.)
-Notes: MAQS®, Apiguard® and Api Life Var® are not suitable for use in all temperatures.
+Least Effective Options: Screen bottom board Powdered sugar Mineral oil Failure to perform managements Notes: A screen bottom board is marginally effective.
+There is little evidence that powdered sugar or mineral oil has any effect on mite populations. ion Peak Period of nectar flow and rental of colonies for pollination se populations increasing, nearing peak; often honey supers on Highly Effective Options: MAQS[®] Apivar[®], or Apiguard[®] or ApiLife Var[®] (if no supers are present or colonies are not producing honey.)
+Notes: MAQS®, Apiguard® and ApiLife Var® are not suitable for use in all temperatures.
 See the detailed descriptions of products below for temperature ranges for use of these products.
 Apivar® (amitraz) is highly effective.
 Be cautious about using it too often to avoid risk of developing resistance.
-Moderately Effective Options: Requeening with hygienic stock Division of colonies HopGuard® II Oxalic acid drip Notes: Requeening or dividing may negatively affect honey production (if colonies are strong enough to produce surplus).
+Moderately Effective Options: Requeening with hygienic stock Division of colonies HopGuard [®] II Oxalic acid drip Notes: Requeening or dividing colonies may negatively affect honey production (if colonies are strong enough to produce surplus).
 Hygienic or locally selected stock is not widely available.
-The effectiveness of HopGuard® II has not been widely tested.
+HopGuard[®] II can be utilized while honey supers in place; it is important to check control effectiveness following use as there is limited field test data.
 Oxalic acid is best used when there is little or no capped brood in the colony during the Dormant Phase or because of queen replacement that interrupts brood rearing.
-Least Effective Options: Screen bottom board Drone brood removal Notes: A screen bottom board removes a small percentage of mites that fall from adult bodies.
-Use it in combination with other techniques.
-Drone brood removal is restricted in this phase by the absence of sufficient drone brood and the difficulty of accessing the brood nest beneath honey supers.